 Keeping up our spirits after 12 months of home office5 minute read

-Team Librio has been working remotely on and off since March 2020 and the separation from our beloved office in the heart of Zürich hasn’t been easy.
+Team Librio has been working remotely from our home offices on and off since March 2020.
+The separation from our beloved office in the heart of Zürich hasn’t been easy.
 The last time we closed for good was October and it was hard to say goodbye to people, knowing we wouldn’t see their legs in person for months, just their faces on a screen.

 The lack of personal interaction face to face has of course been strange; no more shared lunch breaks and animated discussions in our conservatory, no more throwing paper airplanes at each other when we were in silly moods.
 Now we just had our own four walls to throw things at and that isn’t nearly as fun!

 But Librio wouldn’t be Librio if we didn’t make the best out of a difficult situation.

 So here are some ways we’ve kept our spirits up over the last 12 months of home office.

 An international team

 If you’ve ever checked out our ‘Meet the team’ page on our website, you’ll see that we are a diverse team made up of quite a few different nationalities.